moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 27 Arduino Binary-to-Voltage Conversion/report.md

 <h3>3.
 Message Transmission Test from Python</h3>
 <p>
-    The attempt to send the message via Python was unsuccessful.
-Due to time constraints, I opted to continue with message transmission through the Arduino Console, as it did not significantly impact the experiment.
+    Our attempt to send the message via Python was unsuccessful.
+Due to time constraints, we opted to continue with message transmission through the Arduino Console, as it did not significantly impact the experiment.
 </p>

 <h3>Observation Details</h3>